simon-bourne/MosquitoNet/README.md

 - Nested contexts.

+- Tests will run through all checks and report all errors.

 - Minimal use of macros.
 They're are all prefixed with M_ so you know if you're in C++ land or crazy macro city.